-Children and adults who are required to quarantine, having visited a country on either the red or amber list should not be permitted to attend a test venue during their quarantine period.
+Children and adults who are required to quarantine in line with the rules on international travel, having travelled abroad, should not be permitted to attend a test venue during their quarantine period.

 In most cases, parents and carers will agree that a child with symptoms should not attend a test venue, given the potential risk to others.
 If a parent or carer insists on a child with symptoms attending the selection test, admission authorities or those running selection tests on their behalf should refuse to permit the child to sit the test on that day to protect other children and adults from possible infection with COVID-19.